-- The CLKEN and LINMEN bit of USART_CTRL2 register, and IREN and SCEN bits of USART_CTRL3 register must be cleared. - RX pin is disabled. - TX pin should be configured as open-drain output and connected with RX pin inside the chip. - Transmitting data and receiving data can not be carried out at the same time.
-The data cannot be received before they are sent.
+- CLKEN bit of USART CTRL2 register must be cleared. - RX pin is disabled. - TX pin should be configured as open-drain output and connected with RX pin inside the chip. - Transmitting data and receiving data cannot be carried out at the same time.
+The data cannot be received before they are transmitted.
 If needing to receive data, enabling receiving can be turned on only after TXCFLG bit of USART_STS register is set to 1. - If there is data conflict on the bus, software management is needed to allocate the communication process.

-20.4.2 Frame Format
+21.4.2 Frame Format

-The frame format of data frame is controlled by USART CTRL1 register
+The frame format of data frame is controlled by USART_CTRL1 register

-- DBLCFG bit controls the character length, which can be set to 8 or 9 bits - The PCEN bit controls whether to turn on the check bit - The PCFG bit controls the check bit is odd or even.
+- The character length is controlled by DBLCFG bit, and can be set to 7, 8 or 9 bits - The PCEN bit controls whether to turn on the check bit - The PCFG bit controls the check bit is odd or even

-Table 64 USART Frame Format
+Table 66 USART Frame Format

 DBLCFG bit PCEN bit USART data frame

 0 0 Start bit+8-bit data+stop bit

 0 1 Start bit+7-bit data+odd-even parity check bit+stop bit

 1 0 Start bit+9-bit data+stop bit

 1 1 Start bit+8-bit data+odd-even parity check bit+stop bit

+10 0 Start bit+7-bit data+stop bit

+10 1 Start bit+6-bit data+parity check bit+stop bit